 For my first blog post, I thought it would be fun to talk about my first ever Magic the Gathering Commander deck.
-I actually got my inspiration from this deck from a Game Knights episode back when I was first getting into Commander with my friends.
+I actually got my inspiration for this deck from a Game Knights episode back when I was first getting into Commander with my friends.
 Melissa DeTora brought this super cool Karametra enchantress deck to the table and I immediately knew what I wanted to build as my first deck.

 Though I’m a little ashamed to admit it, with my initially limited knowledge of the game and format, I pretty much copied Melissa’s deck from that very episode.
 Helmed by Karametra, God of Harvests, the core function of the deck was to use enchantress cards (which state that every time I play an enchantment, I may draw a card) to churn through my deck until I could find a win condition.
 Most of the cards in my deck are enchantments so once I have one or two enchantresses on the field, I start to net a lot of card advantage just by playing cards.